scrabbletank/farhome-rules/rulesdoc.md

 You add 1 superior die when making Enchantment rolls.
 Enchantments you make last 7 days.

-#### Developed Gift
-*Requires Innate Gift, 5th Level*

-When empowering a spell you may reroll 3 dice instead of 1.

-#### Stablizing Magic
-*Requires Innate Gift, 10th Level*

-When casting a spell that requires concentration you can expend one of your uses of _Innate Gift_ to remove the concentration requirement for 1 minute.
-After 1 minute if you do not or cannot concentrate on the spell, the spell ends.

 #### Mana Font
 *Requires 2 Intelligence*

-While in combat you may spend 7 AP to restore spell slots with a combined level equal to 1/3rd of your level, rounded up.
+While in combat you may spend 3 AP to restore spell slots with a combined level equal to 1/3rd of your level, rounded up.
 After use, cannot be used again until taking a rest.

 #### Arcane Forge
 *Requires proficiency with Enchanters Tools*